 7 Signs You Should Walk Away From a Prospect

 Sales requires some detective skills.
-You need to uncover your prospect’s pain, figure out what she means (versus what she says), and tailor your messaging to her priorities.

-Yet you can't do all the work.
+You need to uncover your prospect’s pain, figure out what they mean (versus what they say), and tailor your messaging to their priorities — but you can't do all the work.

 According to Colleen Francis, author of “Nonstop Sales Boom,” sales reps should walk away from prospects who can’t answer these three questions: